How to Write a Design Brief: A Guide for Non-Designers

 While grabbing a design brief template from the web is definitely an option, bear in mind that these may not always be perfectly suited to your project (e.g. a logo will require way more explanation than a simple social media graphic).

-Try our unlimited graphic design service today, with a risk-free guarantee!
+Try our unlimited graphic design service today!
 You can make all your design requests through our custom app.
 Just follow the steps and fill in the required information.
 We’ll assign the task to one of the dozens of pros on our design team.

 Keen to learn more about it?
 Book a free consultation and tell us about your design needs!